BioBoost/course_programming_from_base_to_ace/docs/25-getters-setters-properties/README.md

 ```

 ::: tip 🈵 propfull
-You can generate the shown code snippet in Visual Studio by typing `propfull` and pressing TAB twice.
+You can generate the shown code snippet in Visual Studio by typing `propfull` and pressing the `TAB` key twice.
 :::

 The previous code snippet shows:

-* the actual attribute field as we know it.
+* the actual attribute field as we know it, `myVar` in this case.
 * a `public` property called `MyProperty` of type `int`.
   * the getter returns the `myVar` value.
 Calculations can be made inside the body of the `get` clause.
   * the setter assigns `value` to the attribute `myVar`. `value` is a C# keyword that contains the value that was assigned via the setter.
 So basically this can be checked or manipulated before assigning it to the attribute.
 This can be achieved inside the body of the `set` clause.

-The property can also be made `private` or `internal` based on your need.
+The property can also be made `private`, `protected` or `internal` based on your needs.
 Also both `set` and `get` can be prefixed with an accessor modifier `public`, `private` or `internal` to change the accessibility level of that specific property accessor/mutator.

+This way you could even implement a readonly property by making the `set` `private` so it can only be used inside the class itself.

 Let us refactor the `Point` class and remove our own getters and setters and replace them with properties: